 To try a different TV, simply unplug the HDMI cable from the current TV and plug it into a different TV.

-- How To Adjust Torsion Bars On Ford F150?
+- How To Replace Fuel Filler Neck On Ford F150?